Nuvalence/java-docker-workshop/workshops/arch-evol-1/README.md

 ## Creating the DocumentStorageWorkshopClass
 We are now ready to build the class that will create our object in S3 and store the metadata in DynamoDB.
-You can follow along the already built class or begin with the empty base provided and try to implement it yourself!
+You can copy the example solution from the workshop directory or begin with the empty base provided and try to implement it yourself!

 The base already provides a constructor for our class that does three things:
 1. Instantiate an S3 client